GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 The Graph Results listener generates a simple graph that plots all sample times.
 Along the bottom of the graph, the current sample(black), the current average of all samples (blue), the current standard deviation (red), and the current throughput rate (green) are displayed in milliseconds.

 The throughput number represents the actual number of requests/minute the server handled.
-This calculation includes any delays you added to your test and JMeter’s own internal processing time.
+This calculation includes any delays you added to your test and JMeter’ s own internal processing time.
 The advantage of doing the calculation like this is that this number represents something real - your server in fact handled that many requests per minute, and you can increase the number of threads and/or decrease the delays to discover your server’s maximum throughput.
-Whereas if you made calculations that factored out delays and JMeter’s processing, it would be unclear what you could conclude from that number.
+Whereas if you made calculations that factored out delays and JMeter’ s processing, it would be unclear what you could conclude from that number.

 ![](https://jmeter.apache.org/images/screenshots/graph_results.png)